walk during a few moments

 of living creatures in the universe

 are moving in an infinite number

 PROJECT BULLETIN 11, 1969

-People, nature, money, data, goods … All around us, from the very near to the endlessly far away, everything is continuously in motion.
-The artists in this exhibition are not positioning themselves in the focal points of current events.
-They move quietly and unravel a deeper nature of mankind, as a species in constant motion.
-Through factual and imaginary movements in time and space, numerous worlds find their ever-shifting forms.
+Human beings, nature, money, data, goods ..., all around us, nearby or very far away, everything is continuously in flux.
+The artists in this exhibition do not position themselves in the focal points of current events.
+They move quietly and unravel the deeper nature of mankind as a species in constant motion.
+Through factual and imaginary movements in time and space, worlds find their ever-changing forms.